Huey's: History

 Boggs was partner in several other successful Memphis restaurants including Folk's Folly, Tsunami, Molly's La Casita, and Half Shell.

 Boggs died on May 5, 2008, at 63 years of age in his sleep.
 Huey's celebrated its 45th birthday on April 26, 2015, with a birthday party spanning from 2 pm to midnight.
 A portion of the proceeds from the event went to Restore Corps, an anti-human trafficking organization.

+Huey's has since celebrated its 55th anniversary on April 13, 2025 with a block party for all of Memphis with 6 concerts, kids zone, local food vendors and Huey Burgers everywhere.
+All proceeds went to the Church Health Center, longstanding Huey's charitable beneficiary.

 A character called the "prospector" was created for an advertisement in the late '70s and early '80s by the University of Memphis' then Tiger Rag, which is now known as The Daily Helmsman.

 Customers, starting during Gary's tenure as manager, would shoot toothpicks out of their straws and into the ceilings.
 Boggs initially cleaned the toothpicks from the ceiling, but a customer suggested that he do a contest instead.
 Customers pay one dollar to guess how many toothpicks, and the proceeds go to benefit the Memphis Zoo.
 The contest has raised $70,000.